Bio

 In the summer of 2008, my family moved to Exeter, New Hampshire, where we lived for six school years while my wife taught mathematics, I worked on my books and coached the Exeter mock trial team, and my children attended and graduated from the Phillips Exeter Academy.
 In the summer of 2014 we moved to southern California, to be closer to my parents and our children.

-My first book, on John Jay, was published in 2005; my second book, on Seward, in 2012; my third book, on Stanton, in 2017.
-I am now working on a fourth book, a biography of Salmon Chase.
+My first book, on John Jay, was published in 2005; my second book, on William Seward, in 2012; my third book, on Edwin Stanton, in 2017; my fourth book, on Salmon Chase, in 2023.
+I am now working on a fifth book, a biography of William Howard Taft, to be published by Simon & Schuster.

-My wife, Dr. Masami Miyauchi Stahr, is a mathematics teacher at St. Margaret’s Episcopal School; my son Clancey Stahr is a partner at GoAhead Ventures in Silicon Valley; and my daughter Lydia Stahr works as an analyst for Davita in Denver.
+My wife, Dr. Masami Miyauchi Stahr, is a mathematics teacher at St. Margaret’s Episcopal School.
+My son Clancey Stahr is a venture capitalist, a managing director of GoAhead Ventures.
+My daughter Lydia Stahr MacDonald works Davita, the kidney dialysis firm, in the Denver area.

 Curriculum Vitae